-It is noted that the minor variance application seeks to legalize various yard setbacks that would contravene the default R1 zoning provisions if the proposed severance (B11/2019P) is approved.
-This application does not propose any new development on the remnant parcel (Part 2) or the existing dwelling.
-The proposed minor variance conforms with the Pelham Official Plan as it supports additional housing, appropriate lot geometry, good land use planning and is a compatible form of residential intensification especially in proximity to Downtown Fonthill.
+It is noted that the application is for consent to partial discharge of mortgage and to convey vacant land (Part 1) for the purposes of constructing one single detached dwelling.
+The remnant land (Part 2) is proposed to be retained for continued single detached residential use.
+The proposed severance conforms with the Pelham Official Plan as it supports additional housing, appropriate lot geometry, good land use planning and is a compatible form of residential intensification especially in proximity to Downtown Fonthill.